 Since inception, we have devoted nearly all of our efforts and resources to our research and development activities and have incurred significant net losses.
-For the three months ended March 31, 2023 and 2022, we reported net losses of \$13.2 million and \$5.1 million, respectively.
-As of March 31, 2023, we had an accumulated deficit of \$303.6 million.
-We expect to continue incurring substantial losses for the next several years as we continue to develop our clinical and preclinical drug candidates and programs.
+For the three and six months ended June 30, 2023 and 2022, we reported net income of \$4.0 million and net loss of \$10.3 million, respectively.
+As of June 30, 2023, we had an accumulated deficit of \$299.6 million.
+We expect to continue incurring substantial losses as we devote substantial time and resources into exploring strategic transactions.
 Our operating expenses are comprised of research and development expenses and general and administrative expenses.

 We have not generated any revenues from product sales to date and we do not expect to generate revenues from product sales for the foreseeable future.
-Our revenues for the three months ended March 31, 2023 and 2022 were from license and collaboration agreements with our partners.
+Our revenues for the three and six months ended June 30, 2023 and 2022 were from license and collaboration agreements with our partners.

 A significant portion of our operations are conducted in countries other than the United States.
 Since we conduct our business in U.S. dollars, our main exposure, if any, results from changes in the exchange rates between the euro and the U.S. dollar.
-At each period end, we remeasure assets and liabilities to the functional currency of that entity (for example, U.S. dollar payables recorded by Pieris Pharmaceuticals GmbH).
-Remeasurement gains and losses are recorded in the statement of operations line item "Other income (expense), net."
+At each period end, we remeasure assets and liabilities to the functional currency of that entity (for example, U.S. dollar payables recorded by our subsidiary, Pieris Pharmaceuticals GmbH).
+Remeasurement gains and losses are recorded in the statement of operations line item "Other income (expense)".
 All assets and liabilities denominated in euros are translated into U.S. dollars at the exchange rate on the balance sheet date.
 Revenues and expenses are translated at the weighted average rate during the period.
 Equity transactions are translated using historical exchange rates.
 All adjustments resulting from translating foreign currency financial statements into U.S. dollars are included in accumulated other comprehensive loss.